|Homepage:||Click to visit|

 |Room and Board||5,700|

-**Room and Board is an housing option that includes a housing accommodation with a meal plan option.
+**Room and Board is a housing option that includes a housing accommodation with a meal plan option.
 Other options are available at a variety of prices.

 ***For comparison, the UW-W Financial Aid office estimates the cost of attendance on the UW-W campus for one semester to be $9,157

 Passport and Visa RequirementsStudents must have a passport that is valid at least 6 months beyond the end of the program.
-Students must also apply for an Irish student visa prior to departure.
+Students must also apply for an Irish residence permit upon arrival in Ireland.
+(US citizens do not need to apply for a visa prior to travelling to Ireland.
+This may vary for students with non-US citizenship).

 |Term||Application Deadline||Term Dates|